 Conclusion: The Ultimate Treasure Map

-The Tucson Gem, Mineral & Fossil Showcase is more than a market; it is a global barometer for the jewelry and mineral industries.
-With $286 million in spending and over 113,000 participants, it remains the most significant event of its kind on the planet.
+As we look toward the 2027 season, the Tucson Gem, Mineral & Fossil Showcase is more than a market; it is a global barometer for the jewelry and mineral industries.
+Delivering nearly $230 million in GDP impact and maintaining incredibly strong repeat participation rates, it remains the most significant event of its kind on the planet.

 For the professional buyer, it is a necessity.
 For the investor, it is an opportunity.
-And for the city of Tucson, it is a $286 million heartbeat that sustains the community.
+And for the city of Tucson, it is an economic heartbeat that sustains the community.

 The numbers are clear: There is no other place on Earth where the history of our planet and the future of our economy intersect so vividly.